kintohub/kintohub-docs/docs/kintoblocks/websites.md

 1. Open a Dynamic Website KintoBlock.

-2. Click on **Settings** button displayed in side bar to modify the information.
+2. Click on **Settings** button displayed in the sidebar to modify the information.

 3. Edit Basic Info of the KintoBlock like `KintoBlock Name`, `Language`, `Version`, and `Description`.

 4. Click on the **Save Changes** button.

-To edit Hardware Configuration for website, follow the steps mentioned below:
+To edit hardware configuration for website, follow the steps mentioned below:

 1. Open a Website KintoBlock.

-2. Click on **Settings** button displayed in side bar to modify the Hardware Configuration.
+2. Click on **Settings** button displayed in the sidebar to modify the Hardware Configuration.

 3. Edit the default memory limit.